ajayrawatsap/mf_data/README.md

 [![Generic badge](https://img.shields.io/badge/python-3.9-<COLOR>.svg)](https://shields.io/)

-This aim of this project is to calculate number of units required to sell an Equity Mutual Fund so that LTCG (Long-term capital gains) is tax Free.
+The aim of this project is to calculate number of units required to sell an Equity Mutual Fund so that LTCG (Long-term capital gains) is tax Free.
 <br>This would be initially a command line tool based on python script.
 <br>In future it is planned to create standalone windows executable and then a proper website based on feedback and demand.